 It doesn’t have to be difficult

 At first glance, it might be overwhelming to know where to start in building a relationship with the foreign-born citizens in your city.
 The reason it feels so immense is because we think about it as one large project instead of as a series of small successive steps.

 Does your church have anyone who speaks the language of the people you’re trying to reach?
 If not, can you find someone willing to do some interpreting?
 Can your church begin to identify some of the common needs in this community?
 What little things can you put together to meet those needs?
 Meals?
 Laundry services?
 ESL lessons?

-By the way, did you know the "JESUS" film has been translated into more 1,600 languages?
-We recently created a 24 language "JESUS" DVD which includes the languages spoken at home by 99% of the U.S. population.
-Offer a "JESUS" DVD to immigrants you meet and see their positive reaction to receiving the film in their language.
-Reach out to recent immigrants with a "JESUS" DVD, or other Jesus Film Project® resources, in a care package with local phone numbers for various agencies and other helpful goods.
-These simple acts of kindness can introduce them to the gospel and begin a dialogue about our Savior with these families.
+By the way, did you know the “JESUS” film has been translated into more 1,500 languages?
+Including a DVD copy of “JESUS,”or other Jesus Film Project® resources, in a care package with local phone numbers for various agencies and other helpful goods can be a simple way to introduce them to the gospel and begin to open a dialogue with these families.